atgreen/cl-llog/README.md

-# LLOG
+# llog

 **High-Performance Structured Logging for Common Lisp**

-LLOG is a modern, high-performance structured logging framework for Common Lisp, inspired by the best practices from the Go ecosystem (zap, zerolog, logrus).
+llog is a modern, high-performance structured logging framework for Common Lisp, inspired by the best practices from the Go ecosystem (zap, zerolog, logrus).